Laslo Djere: 2019: First ATP title, Major third round, top 30

 In February, Djere won his first ATP title at the Rio Open, defeating Dominic Thiem in the process for the first top 10 win of his career and reached a then-career high ranking of No. 37.
 During the trophy presentation in Rio, Djere dedicated the title to his late parents in an emotional speech.
 This title, helped him enter the top 50 for the first time, climbing to World No. 37.
 After that he made the semifinal at 2019 Brasil Open in São Paulo, losing from Guido Pella.

 He next played in Indian Wells, where he was seeded for the first time in his career in an ATP event (despite being a wildcard entrant), receiving a first round bye and then defeating Guido Andreozzi for his first Masters 1000 win, before being defeated by countryman Miomir Kecmanović in the third round, his best career showing at a Masters 1000 level.
 A semifinal at the Hungarian Open saw him climb to a career high of world No. 29.

 He next reached the third round of Madrid Masters, where he defeated Juan Martín del Potro for his second top 10 win, before losing to Marin Čilić.
 Winning only one match at the Rome Masters (lost in round two to Basilashvili), coupled with a few withdrawals proved to be enough for Djere to be seeded at a Grand Slam for the first time in his career.

 At the French Open, he was seeded 31st, and had his best Grand Slam result so far.
 He reached the third round, winning against Albert Ramos Viñolas and Alexei Popyrin, in first two-round, before he lost from Kei Nishikori in third round.

 2020: Second ATP tour title

 In October, Djere won the inaugural Forte Village Sardegna Open by beating home favorite Marco Cecchinato in straight sets in the finals.

-2021: Sardegna Open final
+2021: Second French Open third round

 In April, he reached the final of Sardegna Open where he lost in three tight sets against home favorite Lorenzo Sonego.

 Djere reached the third round of a Grand Slam for a second time at the 2021 French Open where he was defeated by sixth seed Alexander Zverev.